hyperledger-labs/splice/cluster/images/docs/src/glossary.rst

         entry which is used to provide a human readable name to their party (similar to reverse DNS)
-      * provides APIs for resolution in both directions that can be used by other apps (e.g., the wallet) to display and accept directory names instead of party ids
+      * provides APIs for resolution in both directions that can be used by other apps (e.g., the wallet) to display and accept CNS names instead of party ids

     Splitwell